camunda-consulting/camunda-7-code-examples/bank-account-opening-camel/README.md

  INFO [org.jboss.web] (MSC service thread 1-1) JBAS018210: Registering web context: /bank-account-opening INFO [org.jboss.as.server] (DeploymentScanner-threads - 1) JBAS018559: Deployed "bank-account-opening.war"
 ```

-- Now you can wither start the open account process by placing an XML file in the orders hot-folder or sending a JSON order to the REST web-service.

 ## Starting a process instance via REST